 The potential EU move to scrap set-aside could have disastrous consequences for the shooting fraternity.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.At the end of July, the European Commission proposed to change compulsory set-aside from eight to zero percent for the 2008 crop season.

 This is a direct result of a supply-side shortage on the cereals market.